-“The second leg of the Welsh 3000s, from Nant Peris to Llyn Ogwen.
-There are three legs in total.”— Alex Massey
+This is the second leg of the Welsh 3000s, from Nant Peris to Llyn Ogwen.
+This route avoids the North Ridge of Tryfan.
+There are three legs in total.

 The navigation is fairly obvious to start with—go up the footpath to the right of the slate quarry, then follow the paths.
 Don't be tempted to go up to the peak of Foel Goch—it isn't over 3000 feet, so it's not part of the route.